 The file’s path should be relative to documentation root.

-See yaml-config for setting up the .yml file
+See Read the Docs YAML Config for setting up the .yml file

 Using the project admin dashboard¶

 - Login to Read the Docs and go to the project admin dashboard.